LeutnantMutig/Ai-placement-portal/README.md

 # AI-Powered Placement Portal

-A full-stack AI-powered Placement Portal developed using Django that connects Students and Employers on a single platform.
+An AI-powered Placement Portal developed using Django that connects Students and Employers on a single platform.

-The system allows students to create profiles, upload resumes, and apply for jobs, while employers can post opportunities and manage applicants efficiently.
+The system helps students create profiles, upload resumes, apply for jobs, and receive placement updates, while employers can manage job postings and applicants efficiently.

 # 🚀 Features